zaynahmed0/gliax-cloud/infra/README.md

 # Infrastructure

-This directory contains infrastructure-as-code (IaC) configurations, deployment scripts, and cloud resource definitions.
+This directory contains infrastructure-as-code (IaC) configurations using Pulumi for the GliaX Cloud platform.

 ## Contents